makkus/freckles/docs/freckles_command.rst

 Adapters & profiles
 ===================

-Currently, only 2 types of data are supported by *freckles*: ``dotfiles`` and ``python`` development projects.
+Currently, only 2 types of data are supported by *freckles*: :doc:`dotfiles </adapters/dotfiles>` and :doc:`python dev projects </adapters/python-dev>`.
 To encourage the creation of lots of adapters, in order to support lots of different data-types, *freckles* tries to make it as easy as possible to create new adapters.

 Writing adapters